Cacti/documentation/Standards-PHP-Spec-Constructs.md

 }
 ```

+It should be noted that with PHP 7.2 use of `list() = each()` syntax will result
+in warnings and/or errors.
+It should also be noted that 7.2 also introduced the
+need for the variable to implement ICountable which are arrays and objects.
+You
+should therefore check if `variable !=== false` before using `sizeof()` or
+`count()`

 ## Error Return Values

-When an a function needs to return a generic error, it is best to return
+When an a function needs to return a generic error, it is best to return boolean
-boolean `false` in PHP.
+`false` in PHP.
 This makes it very straightforward to check for.

 ```php
 if (file_list() === false) {